Godfrey Kneller: Legacy

 A memorial was erected in Westminster Abbey.
 Kneller's will gave a pension of £100 a year to his assistant Edward Byng and entrusted Byng with seeing that all unfinished work was completed.
 Byng also inherited the drawings in Kneller's studio.

 Kneller and his wife had no children together.
-Most of his fortune was inherited by his grandson, Godfrey Kneller Huckle, who was the son of Agnes Huckle, Kneller's illegitimate daughter by Mrs Voss, and who took his grandfather's surname (Kneller) as a condition of his inheritance.
+Most of his fortune was inherited by his grandson, Godfrey Kneller Huckle, who was the son of Agnes Huckle, Kneller's illegitimate daughter by Mrs Voss, and who took his grandfather's surname Kneller by private act of Parliament - Kneller's Name Act 1730 (4 Geo.
+2. c.
+32 Pr.) - as a condition of his inheritance.

 The site of the house Kneller built in 1709 in Whitton, near Twickenham, became occupied by the mid-19th century Kneller Hall, home of the Royal Military School of Music.

 Works

 In his hometown Lübeck there are works to be seen in the St. Annen Museum and in Saint Catherine Church.
 His former works at St. Mary's Church were destroyed by the Bombing of Lübeck 1942.
 A large oil portrait (84" x 55") of James VII of Scotland (King James II of England) hangs on the main staircase of private members' club, The Caledonian Club, in Belgravia, London.

 A portrait of Queen Anne that belongs to Trinity Hospital in Retford, Nottinghamshire has been attributed to Kneller by the auctioneers Phillips – though it is unsigned.
 The hospital has a strong connection with Queen Anne, the founder being a first cousin of her grandmother.
 The portrait was restored and cleaned in 1999.